 Location extensions can help people find your locations by showing your ads with your address, a map to your location, or the distance to your business.
 People can then click or tap your extension to get further details about your location on your location page, which includes the most relevant business information all in one place.
 Location extensions may also include a phone number or call button so that users can easily call your business.
 Learn more About location extensions.

 Seller ratings show a combination of information and reviews next to your ads, letting people know which advertisers are highly rated for quality service.
 Learn more About seller ratings extensions.

 Dynamic callout extensions

 Dynamic callouts help people decide whether to visit your site by showing relevant information about the products and services offered on your site.
 If an advertiser’s landing page mentions potentially useful information like “25 years of experience,” “Book online,” and “Certified technicians,” that information could automatically show with the ad text as dynamic callouts.
 Learn more About dynamic callout extensions.

 How they work

 There's no cost when extensions show with your ads, but you're typically charged as usual for clicks on your ad, as well as for certain interactions that extensions provide.
-For example, you're charged when someone clicks on a call button from an automatic call extension.
-Exception: there's no charge for clicks on review extensions and seller ratings extensions (but clicks on the ads themselves are charged as usual).
+For example, you're charged when someone clicks on a call button from an automated call extension or a message button from an automated message extension.
+Exception: there's no charge for clicks on seller ratings extensions (but clicks on the ads themselves are charged as usual).

 Extensions tend to boost ad performance, making your ads more likely to be clicked.
-AdWords charges no more than two clicks (per impression) on each ad and its extensions.
+Google Ads charges no more than two clicks (per impression) on each ad and its extensions.
 To opt out of automated extensions, go to Remove extensions.

 Automated extensions are compatible with campaigns and ad groups that also use manual extensions.
 We recommend that you use all manual extensions that fit your business.
 To learn more, head to About extensions.